lukebrooker/pattern-response/readme.md

 ## Update | 6th September 2013

-Anyone still looking at this, I still currently recommend either [StyleDocco](https://github.com/jacobrask/styledocco) or [Kalei Style Guide](http://kaleistyleguide.com/) for generating style guides, but I might be working on a new project that is closer to what I would ideally li {
+Anyone still looking at this, I still currently recommend either [StyleDocco](https://github.com/jacobrask/styledocco) or [Kalei Style Guide](http://kaleistyleguide.com/) for generating style guides, but I might be working on a new project that is closer to what I would ideally like.
-ke.

 Thanks,
 Luke